OpenSprinkler/OpenSprinkler-Weather/README.md

 &scale=20&rd=-1&tz=48&sunrise=268&sunset=1167&eip=3232235787&rawData={"h":47,"p":0,"t":54.4,"raining":0}
 ```

 **Step 8:** You will now need to configure your OpenSprinkler device to use the local version of the Weather Service rather than the Cloud version.

-On a web browser from your PC, go to `http://<your OSPi IP>:8080/su` and specify “localhost:3000” as the new location for the weather service.
+- For OS users, go to `http://<your OS IP>/su` on your web browser

+- For OSPi users, go to `http://<your OSPi IP>:8080/su` on your web browser

+In the **Weather** text field, specify the IP of your Weather Service server and Port, e.g. for OSPi users this might be “localhost:3000” if the Weather Service is running on the same Raspberry Pi.

 OpenSprinkler should now be connected to your local Weather Service for calculating rain delay and watering levels.